 RELATED: Winter day trip ideas for LI families

 The Port Washington Skating Center is ideal for beginner and novice skaters.

 Every Sunday is Family Skating Day at this North Shore rink from 2:15-3:45pm.
 Skating school and lessons, open-skating sessions, youth and adult hockey leagues, and a variety of party and celebration packages are available.

 RELATED: Indoor party destinations for LI kids

 Youth hockey leagues play year round at the Town of Oyster Bay facility.
 That's former New York Ranger Ron Duguay at left.

 Town of Oyster Bay Ice Skating Center — Bethpage

-You'll find not one, but two indoor rinks at The Rinx, known as the largest ice skating spot on Long Island.
+You'll find not one, but two, indoor rinks at The Rinx in Hauppauge, the largest indoor skating facility on Long Island.